sungwoo106/curato/README.md

 - **Energy-efficient processing:** Quantized models running on the Snapdragon NPU optimize for both performance and power efficiency.
 - **Robustness and reliability:** By avoiding cloud dependencies, Curato ensures consistent availability and reduced operational risk.

 Edge AI enables Curato to function as a trusted, context-aware assistant that delivers personalized itineraries securely and responsively—regardless of network conditions.
+Curato demonstrates real-time on-device inference, privacy-preserving architecture, and practical responsiveness that cannot be achieved through traditional server-based approaches.

 ---